khulnasoft/integrations-core/docs/developer/architecture/vsphere.md

 ### Setup

-The Datadog vSphere integration runs from a single agent and pulls all the information from a single vCenter endpoint.
+The Khulnasoft vSphere integration runs from a single agent and pulls all the information from a single vCenter endpoint.
 Because the agent cannot run directly on Photon OS, it is usually required that the agent runs within a dedicated VM inside the vSphere infrastructure.

 Once the agent is running, the minimal configuration (as of version 5.x) is as follows: